Gldkslfmsd/concordance-crawler/README.md

 e.g. -ing forms of verbs are ignored).
 At least it will also detect language of sentence and encoding of document.

-It will be published on cheeseshop under open-source license and there will exist a web-page with demo application.
+It will be published on [Cheeseshop](https://pypi.python.org/pypi) under open-source license and there will exist a web-page with demo application.
 This could be finished until June 2016.

 ## Contact me!